abolkog/thinkdots/README.md

    - **Gray dot:** Color not in the code
 4. Use the feedback to refine your next guess.
 5. Win by guessing the exact sequence before you run out of attempts!

+### Feedback System

+- **Easy Mode:**
+  After each guess, you receive feedback for every dot:

+  - 🟢 **Green:** Correct color in the correct position.
+  - ⚪ **White:** Correct color, wrong position.
+  - ⚫ **Gray:** Color not in the code.

+- **Pro Mode:**
+  After each guess, you receive only a summary for the whole row:
+  - Example: “2 correct, 1 present” means two colors are correct and in the right position, and one color is correct but in the wrong position.
+You won’t know which dots are which.

 ## Run it locally